Home / Career Guides / Chiropractor

 Do chiropractors believe in traditional medicine?

-Chiropractors offer a form of alternative medicine that focuses on the spine, but most chiropractors today don’t believe that their treatments are a substitute for traditional medicine.
+Chiropractors offer a form of alternative medicine that focuses on the spine, but most individuals today don’t believe that their treatments are a substitute for traditional medicine.
 They often partner with other medical professionals to help patients find treatment plans that work for them.